svidela/flask-googlestorage/docs/index.rst

 Configuration
 =============

-The following configuration values exist for **Flask-GoogleStorage**.
-**Flask-GoogleStorage** loads these values from your main Flask config which can be populated in various ways.
+The following configuration values are available. **Flask-GoogleStorage** loads these values from your main Flask config which can be populated in various ways.

 Configuration Keys
 ------------------